 The current JSNA approach agreed by the JSNA Steering Group focus on the production of a number of overarching resources plus undertaking one or two carefully chosen ‘deep dives’ per year.
-The JSNA work programme (from 2015/16 till date) is as follows:
+The JSNA work programme (in 2017/18 till date) is as follows:

 - This is Havering: a demographic and socio-economic profile (Main document, Infographic Summary, and Powerpoint presentation)